Australian Citizenship Test Pass Rate & Statistics (2026)

 For a detailed look at what values questions cover and how to master them, read our guide to Australian citizenship test values questions.

-Practice Values Questions Separately
+Practise Values Questions Separately

 Since one wrong values answer means an automatic fail, our app lets you drill values questions as a focused category until you get them right every single time.